 The auditor will prepare a statute control document for each assigned audit identifying all audit periods and initial waiver expiration dates.
 Waiver expiration dates will be updated in the document as waiver extensions are executed.

 (e) Supervisor Review of Waivers

-Auditors are required to provide copies of all signed waivers to their audit supervisor.
-The audit supervisor must maintain copies of these waivers.
+Auditors are required to provide copies of all signed waivers to their supervisor.
+The supervisor must maintain copies of these waivers.

 5.03 Taxpayer Refusal to Execute Statute Waivers